 Discover how you can uncover both direct and indirect competition you’re up against, shape your strategy, and build a sustainable business for the future.

-Understanding the difference between direct and indirect competition
+Understanding what is direct and indirect competition

 A secondary competition to consider is an indirect competitor, which refers to a business or outlying factor that offers different approaches for customers to reach the same goal.
 So you could go to TGI Fridays for a burger and fries, or order delivery via UberEats from a local burger place, or even pop open the grill and whip up something yourself — which probably healthier anyway.

-As a small business, you can use this understanding to create a marketing plan that reaches and connects with your potential audience, without spending a ton on paid ads.
+As a small business, you can use this understanding to create a marketing plan that reaches and connects with your potential target audience, without spending a ton on paid ads.

 Begin to think about how you could become distinct and unique in your market.
 And what makes people want to lend their attention to you.